Jerry Brown redux: Could he have been president?

 Had Brown been more attentive to his gubernatorial duties and not run for president in 1980, he might well have won that Senate seat in 1982, putting him in position to run successfully for the White House.

-Brown acknowledged in a Sacramento Press Club appearance last week that his 1980 presidential run was a mistake, saying he “ran one too many times.”
+Brown acknowledged in a recent Sacramento Press Club appearance that his 1980 presidential run was a mistake, saying he “ran one too many times.”

 “A lot of politics is timing, circumstances and luck,” he added.

-Note: Editor’s note: Today The Bee continues a four-part series by Dan Walters on Jerry Brown, California’s outgoing governor and longtime politician.
-The series began Thursday, and installments will also publish Saturday and Sunday.
-Walters is one of California’s longest-tenured journalists covering Sacramento.